-Pub that stood on the north side of Croydon Road near the junction with Carshalton Road.
+Pub that stood on the south side of Croydon Road near the junction with Carshalton Road.
 It was next to the Blue Houses, and so was also known as the Blue House pub.
 These blue houses were possibly built to house workers who built the Surrey Iron Railway at the beginning of the 19th century.
 One mile further along this Croydon Road, towards Croydon, stood the Jolly Gardeners which was known as the Red House.
 The bridge over the railway line is called Blue Houses Bridge.

 The original wooden building was replaced by a mock Tudor one in 1906.